playht/text-to-speech-api/README.md

   }
   ```

-  Use the `transcriptionId` in the response to refer to the conversion in the [Article status](#article-status) endpoint.
+  Use the `transcriptionId` in the response to check the conversion status in the [Article status](#article-status) endpoint.

-### Article status
+### Transcription status

 - Endpoint:  `./articleStatus?transcriptionId={transcriptionId}`

-Use this endpoint to check the conversion status of a certain article using its transcription ID.
+Use this endpoint to check the conversion status of your text using its transcription ID.

-If the article is converted, the response will also contain the article configuration, e.g. voice and narration style.
+If the article (text) is converted to audio, the response will contain the audio file URL along with certain metadata such as voice and narration style.
 A `true` value for `error` field indicates a conversion failure.

 Where `{transcriptionId}` is the ID provided in the successful response of [Convert](#convert) endpoint.